MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/operations-manager-managed-instance-overview.md

 With the integration of SCOM Managed Instance (preview), System Center Operations Manager functionality is now available on Azure.

 SCOM Managed Instance (preview) is a cloud-based alternative for SCOM customers.
-SCOM Managed Instance (preview) provides you with continues monitoring of your workloads with minimal infrastructure management, through migrations or after you enable Azure connectivity for your On-premises environments.
+SCOM Managed Instance (preview) provides you with continuous monitoring of your workloads with minimal infrastructure management, through migrations or after you enable Azure connectivity for your On-premises environments.

 ## Key benefits

-The key benefits of the value proposition are as follows:
+The key benefits of SCOM Managed Instance (preview) are:

-**Preserve investments in SCOM**: SCOM Managed Instance (preview) allows you to preserve your existing SCOM investments.
-SCOM Managed Instance (preview) is compatible with all existing SCOM MPs and provide a means to migrate MP configurations from the on-premises setup.
+**Preserve investments in SCOM**: Allows you to preserve your existing SCOM investments.
+SCOM Managed Instance (preview) is compatible with all existing SCOM Management Packs and provide a means to migrate Management Pack configurations from the on-premises setup.

-- **Simplify SCOM-infrastructure management**: SCOM Managed Instance (preview) is Microsoft-managed.
-All the cloud connected SCOM components are managed by Microsoft, removes the responsibility of hardware/software updates and security patches.
+- **Simplify SCOM-infrastructure management**: All the cloud connected SCOM components are managed by Microsoft, removes the responsibility of hardware/software updates and security patches.

-- **Monitor continuously through migration**: SCOM Managed Instance (preview) won't cause disruptions in monitoring while you migrate infrastructure or workloads from on-premises to the cloud.
+- **Monitor continuously through migration**: Won't cause disruptions in monitoring while you migrate infrastructure or workloads from on-premises to the cloud.
 As you migrate from one UR to the next, you can migrate from your existing SCOM setup.

 - **Monitor workloads everywhere**:  SCOM Managed Instance (preview) is hosted in Azure with the capability of monitoring workloads running wherever they are (in Azure or on-premises) without the need to modification.